phpMussel/Docs/v2-and-earlier/readme.en.md

 Note: If the URL scanner is disabled, you won't need to review any of the directives in this category (`urlscanner`), because none of them will do anything if this is disabled.

 URL scanner API lookup configuration.

-##### "lookup_hphosts"
-- Enables API lookups to the [hpHosts](https://hosts-file.net/) API when set to true. hpHosts doesn't require an API key for performing API lookups.

 ##### "google_api_key"
 - Enables API lookups to the Google Safe Browsing API when the necessary API key is defined.
 Google Safe Browsing API lookups requires an API key, which can be obtained from [Here](https://console.developers.google.com/).